 Set up Office 365 file storage and sharing

-One of the best ways to set up file storage and sharing for your business is to use OneDrive for Business and a team site together.
+One of the best ways to set up file storage and sharing for your business is to use OneDrive and a team site together.
 This is ideal if you have a small business with a few employees.

 Where you can store documents in Office 365